mapeditor/tiled/docs/manual/worlds.rst

         "type": "world"
     }

-Once defined, a world needs to be loaded by choosing *Map > Load World...* from the menu.
+Once defined, a world needs to be loaded by choosing *World > Load World...* from the menu.
 Multiple worlds can be loaded at the same time, and worlds will be automatically loaded again when Tiled is restarted.